Oliver Stone is a liar, a propagandist and an artist.

-But let’s be honest, The Doors is made by a hippie, for hippies, to perpetuate the hippie mythos that they weren’t all a bunch of burned–out society kids who lost site of the fact that life is a series of compromises and not everyone gets to make a living being an artist who majored in French art history.
+But let’s be honest, The Doors is crafted to perpetuate a cultural mythos to elevate the importance of a bunch of burned–out society kids who lost site of the fact that life is a series of compromises and not everyone gets to make a living being an artist who majored in French art history.
 It’s a lesson forgotten by the Occupy movement decades later.

 The main reason I bring it up (aside from my occasional, obligatory “hippie” rant) is that The Doors is more a love letter to a time period than anything else.
 Morrison’s life is merely a prop for Stone to wax poetic about how much cooler life was when “everyone” was tripping balls.

 When I was sixteen years old, I was dumb like most sixteen year olds.
 I like to think that I was a different kind of dumb though; I stayed out of a great deal of trouble by choice and not just chance.
 Also, I lived in the middle of nowhere and had no car or license, so that helped too.